-PA-DSS Requirement Requirement Topic Implementation Steps Implementation Responsibility or back of a payment card) used to verify card- not-present transactions. space, which kept these data must be erased. automatically erase without a trace sensitive authentication data stored by previous payment application versions because this data cannot be recognized by it.
-Customers & Resellers/Integrators: N/A PA-DSS 1.1.3 After authorization, do not store the personal identification number (PIN) or the encrypted PIN Personal identification number (PIN) or the encrypted PIN block must not be stored in long-term storages (databases, files).
-At Software Vendor: Grape Secure Payment Engine doesn't have any access to original PIN value.
+PA-DSS Requirement Implementation Requirement Topic Steps Implementation Responsibility or back of a payment card) used to verify card-not-present transactions. space, which kept these data must be erased. automatically erase without a trace sensitive authentication data stored by previous payment application versions because this data cannot be recognized by it.
+Customers & Resellers/Integrators: PA-DSS 1.1.3 After authorization, do not store the personal identification number (PIN) or the encrypted PIN block.
+Personal identification number (PIN) or the encrypted PIN block must not be stored in long-term storages (databases, files).
+At the end of transaction all temporary memory space, which kept these data must be erased.
+N/A Software Vendor: Grape Secure Payment Engine doesn't have any access to original PIN value.
 Only encrypted PIN block is used.
-Payment application is used on PCI PTS certified system only. block. the end of transaction all temporary memory space, which kept these data must be erased Payment Engine must not store encrypted PIN block after finishing transaction.
+Payment application is used on PCI PTS certified system only.
+Payment Engine must not store encrypted PIN block after finishing transaction.
 For host and terminal based applications this type of data is erased from memory right after the transaction.
 Customers & Resellers/Integrators: N/A PA-DSS 1.1.4 Delete sensitive authentication data stored by previous payment application versions Historical data must be removed (magnetic stripe data, card validation codes, PINs, or PIN blocks stored by previous versions of the payment application).
 Software Vendor: Payment Engine does not store any historical data containing cardholder and sensitive authentication data.
 ExaDigm's Grape Secure Payment Engine uses a Data Encryption Key randomly generated for each batch of transactions, and the key is changed after each settlement.
 Therefore no manual deletion is necessary.
 When new versions of the application are installed the Payment Application will automatically erase without a trace sensitive authentication data stored by previous versions which is absolutely necessary for PCI DSS compliance.
 1.1.4: All historical data is automatically deleted by software upgrade and installation procedure.
-To ensure all such data is deleted there is an option in the NXShell and NPShell menu of the application which will reset all configurations and databases to initial state (cleaning up all data, resetting DEKs, etc).
-To perform this procedure manually turn off the terminal and then power on.
-When the logo appears listen for the
+To ensure all such data is deleted there is an option in the NXShell menu of the application which will reset all configurations and databases to initial state (cleaning up all data, resetting DEKs, etc).
+To perform this procedure manually turn state (cleaning up all data, resetting DEKs, etc).